-Crown Crafts has entered into employment agreements with each of the named executive officers.
-The Company has also entered into a severance protection agreement with Mr. Chestnut.
+Crown Crafts has entered into employment agreements with each of the named executive officers and has also entered into a severance protection agreement with Mr. Chestnut.
 A summary of the terms of these agreements is set forth below.

 E. Randall Chestnut.
 The Company entered into an employment agreement with Mr. Chestnut effective as of July 23, 2001, pursuant to which Mr. Chestnut has agreed to serve as President, Chief Executive Officer and Chairman of the Board of the Company.
-The original term of Mr. Chestnut's employment agreement expired March 31, 2004; however, the agreement currently renews automatically on a monthly basis unless either party gives the other party one year's advance notice of non-renewal
+The initial term of Mr. Chestnut's employment agreement expired March 31, 2004; however, the agreement currently renews automatically on a monthly basis unless either party gives the other party one year's advance notice of non-renewal.

-Mr. Chestnut's employment agreement provides for an initial annual salary of \$350,000, subject to annual review and upward adjustment, and cash bonuses based on the Company's achievement of performance criteria established by the compensation committee, as well as other benefits under programs adopted by the Company from time to time.
-Mr. Chestnut's employment agreement also contains one-year post-employment non-competition provisions.
+Mr. Chestnut's employment agreement provides for an annual salary, subject to annual review and upward adjustment, and cash bonuses based on the Company's achievement of performance criteria established by the compensation committee, as well as other benefits under programs adopted by the Company from time to time.
+Mr. Chestnut's employment agreement also contains one-year post-employment non-competition provisions, one-year post-employment customer non-solicitation provisions and two-year post-employment employee nonsolicitation provisions.

 The Company entered into an amended and restated severance protection agreement with Mr. Chestnut effective as of April 20, 2004.
-This agreement provides for a two-year term renewable annually (so as to always be effective for two years after each renewal date), unless either party notifies the other of non-renewal in a timely manner.
-Under Mr. Chestnut's severance protection agreement, Mr. Chestnut is entitled to certain benefits upon the termination of his employment.
+This agreement provides for a two-year term renewable annually (so as to always be effective for two years after each renewal date), unless either party notifies the other of non-renewal in a timely manner, and provides Mr. Chestnut with certain benefits upon the termination of his employment.
 These benefits are discussed in the section of this proxy statement entitled "Potential Payments Upon Termination or Change in Control."

 Olivia W. Elliott.
 The Company entered into an employment agreement with Ms. Elliott effective as of November 6, 2008, pursuant to which Ms. Elliott has agreed to serve as Vice President and Chief Financial Officer of the Company.
-The initial term of Ms. Elliott's employment agreement is one year; however, the employment agreement renews automatically on a daily basis unless and until either party gives the other party one year's advance notice of non-renewal.
+The initial term of Ms. Elliott's employment agreement expired November 6, 2009; however, the agreement renews automatically on a daily basis unless either party gives the other party one year's advance notice of non-renewal.

-Ms. Elliott's employment agreement provides for an initial annual salary of \$200,000, subject to annual review and upward adjustment, and cash bonuses based on the Company's achievement of performance criteria established by its board of directors, as well as other benefits under programs adopted by the Company from time to time.
-Ms. Elliott's employment agreement also contains one-year post-employment non-competition provisions.

-Under Ms. Elliott's employment agreement, Ms. Elliott is entitled to certain benefits upon the termination of her employment.
+Ms. Elliott's employment agreement provides for an annual salary, subject to annual review and upward adjustment, and cash bonuses based on the Company's achievement of performance criteria established by its board of directors, as well as other benefits under programs adopted by the Company from time to time.
+Ms. Elliott's employment agreement also contains one-year post-employment non-competition provisions, one-year post-employment customer non-solicitation provisions and two-year post-employment employee non-solicitation provisions.
+The agreement also provides Ms. Elliott with certain benefits upon the termination of her employment.
 These benefits are discussed in the section of this proxy statement entitled "Potential Payments Upon Termination or Change in Control."